 - Browning meats and poultry will naturally reduce cooking time, so keep this in mind when converting your favorite recipes to this unit.

-- Entire unit is lightweight, about 6 pounds.
+- The entire unit is lightweight, about 6 pounds.

 - Steam roasting is optimum for fish, seafood, vegetables, and puddings.